Biden signs debt limit bill, avoiding U.S. default | Politics

 Biden signs debt limit bill, avoiding U.S. default

-"It was critical to reach an agreement, and it's very good news for the American people," Biden said on Friday.
+But the American people got what they needed."
+The Republican-controlled House voted 314 to 117 to approve the bill, and the Democrat-controlled Senate voted 63 to 36.

-President Joe Biden on Saturday signed a bill that suspends the U.S. government's $31.4 trillion debt ceiling, averting what would have been a first-ever default.
+President Joe Biden on Saturday signed a bill that suspends the U.S. government's $31.4 trillion debt ceiling, averting what would have been a first-ever default with just two days to spare.
 The House of Representatives and the Senate passed the legislation this week after Biden and House of Representatives Speaker Kevin McCarthy reached an agreement following tense negotiations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)